Learning for life staff

 Deputy Director

 Dr. Kenneth Wilson OBE, FRSA read History and then Theology at Trinity Hall, Cambridge.
 He pursued research in ethics in the University of Bristol and lectured in philosophy and ethics at Wesley College and Bristol University.
 He was Principal of Westminster College, Oxford (1981-96) and a member of the Faculty of Theology in the University.
-In 1996 he established the research centre at The Queens Foundation, Birmingham whose focus was the relationship of theological enquiry and the social sciences.
-From 1982-1993 he was a member of the Council of National Academic Awards and Chair of its Education and Teacher Education Committee.
-From 1991-1996 he was a member of Council of the Institute of Education, London University (Chair 1993-1996) and from 1992-1994 a member of the Council for the Accreditation of Teacher Education.
+In 1996, he established the research centre at The Queens Foundation, Birmingham whose focus was the relationship of theological enquiry and the social sciences.
+From 1982-1993, he was a member of the Council of National Academic Awards and Chair of its Education and Teacher Education Committee.
+From 1991-1996, he was a member of Council of the Institute of Education, London University (Chair 1993-1996) and from 1992-1994, a member of the Council for the Accreditation of Teacher Education.
 Other interests have included being an advisor on education to the Victorian and Albert Museum, and membership of an EEC Consultative Committee on the relationship between social and economic policy.
-He is currently the Chair of the Ammerdown Trust, concerned to promote public conversation on controversial matters.
-Since 2004 he has been Visiting Fellow of the University of Chichester and Senior Research Fellow of Christ Church University, Canterbury.
+He is currently the Chair of the Ammerdown Trust, concerned with promoting public conversation on controversial matters.
+Since 2004, he has been Visiting Fellow of the University of Chichester and Senior Research Fellow of Christ Church University, Canterbury.
 Publications include most recently ‘Learning to Hope’ (2006).

 David Lorimer